GetDKAN/dkan/docs/components/visualizations/visualization_entity/chart.rst

 Filter Editor
 ****************************
 Click the '+' on the filter editor to add one or more filters to limit the data used for the chart.
-Multiple filters can be applied to data, the operator is 'OR'.
+Multiple filters will be applied with the AND operator.

+1. Create a filter
   * Select the field you would like to filter by.
-* Select the type of filter (value, range, geo distance)
+  * Select filter type: Select Value to filter by strings (labels), select Range to filter by numerical values, and select Geo distance to filter by geographical data.
   * Click **Add**
+2. Configure the filter
   * Fill in the fields to complete the filter.
+  * Click **Update** to reload the chart.

-To delete a filter, click the 'x' next to the filter name.
+To delete a filter, click the trash can icon next to the filter name.

 .. image:: images/chart-filter-editor.png